-After blocking the process, we recommend that you check if your files have been encrypted or corrupted in any way.
-If this is the case, click Recover modified files.
-Acronis True Image OEM will search the latest file versions and recover the files from one of the following:
+After blocking a process, we recommend that you check if your files have been encrypted or corrupted in any way.
+If they are, click Recover modified files.
+Acronis True Image OEM will search the following locations for the latest file versions to recover.